ulfl/hub/README.md

 # TODO

-* Allow saving command (to bash history) without executing it in order to allow for editing.
+* Allow saving a command to the clipboard without executing it in order to allow for editing.

+* As an alternative to markup files, support a programmable format (i.e. Haskell).

 * Allow search based on partially entered keywords.

+* Remember popular commands and sort accordingly.
+Should be easy to rerun a command that was just executed.

+* Allow specifying tags you don't want to see.

 * Multiline commands (scripts).